Onion routing: Data

 Metaphorically, an onion is the data structure formed by "wrapping" a message with successive layers of encryption to be decrypted ("peeled" or "unwrapped") by as many intermediary computers as there are layers before arriving at its destination.
 The original message remains hidden as it is transferred from one node to the next, and no intermediary knows both the origin and final destination of the data, allowing the sender to remain anonymous.

 Onion creation and transmission

 To create and transmit an onion, the originator selects a set of nodes from a list provided by a "directory node".
 The chosen nodes are arranged into a path, called a "chain" or "circuit", through which the message will be transmitted.
 To preserve the anonymity of the sender, no node in the circuit is able to tell whether the node before it is the originator or another intermediary like itself.
-Likewise, no node in the circuit is able to tell how many other nodes are in the circuit and only the final node, the "exit node", is able to determine its own location in the chain.
+Likewise, no node in the circuit is able to tell how many other nodes are in the circuit.
+The exit node can identify that it is the final relay before the destination.